Drugs tested in Israel for coronavirus COVID-19 treatment

 Like other viral diseases, coronavirus infection is especially contagious and can affect older people, as well as people with chronic diseases that are unable to get rid of the virus on their own and require medical attention.

-Especially for these population groups, enormous efforts are currently undertaken in the world to find effective drugs, since the development of specialized antiviral drugs can take many years.
+Especially for these population groups, enormous efforts are currently underway in the world to find effective drugs, since the development of specialized antiviral drugs can take many years.

 Today, Israeli doctors are already using some existing antiviral drugs to fight the virus: